nasaWelder/lunlumo/README.md

 ## Current Features

 * Full Monero GUI for desktop Linux and Raspberry Pi (armv7)
-* Automated Cold signing via QR code steam + webcam between Hot(watch-only wallet) and air-gapped (full wallet) machines
+* Automated Cold signing via QR code stream + webcam between Hot(watch-only wallet) and air-gapped (full wallet) machines
 * Send / Receive normally via daemon connection with Hot full wallet
 * Account Switching
 * Subaddress selection and generation
-* Comes with a Python wallet-cli wrapper library that can be used standalone for your other needs
+* Comes with a python wallet-cli wrapper library that can be used standalone for your other needs (API not stable yet, but certainly useable)

 ## Roadmap

-* Multisig cold-generation and cold-signing
+* Multisig cold-generation and cold-signing automation
 * Wallet meta-data transfer and backup (saving/transferring address book and subaddress info separately from keys for transfer/backup/merge)
 * Integration with android / iOS apps
+* arbitrary file transfer via QR in a standalone library
+* Formal API for cli-wrapper library
-* Bundle all dependencies with source for easier
+* Bundle all dependencies with source for easier trust verification.

 ## Dependencies
 lunlumo wraps the monero-wallet-cli.
-You must download the offical binaries from www.getmonero.org.
+You must download the offical binaries from www.getmonero.org
 Note: The goal is to eventually provide all dependencies via this github account for simpler trust verification.

 The following assumes Ubuntu Mate: